- Cheapest non-owner car insurance companies in South Dakota

 Cheapest non-owner car insurance companies in South Dakota

-The cheapest non-owner car insurance in South Dakota is from Auto-Owners, with an average rate of $52.
-The second most affordable option in South Dakota is Geico, with an average rate of $74.
+Auto-Owners is the cheapest non-owner car insurance in South Dakota, with rates averaging $52.
+The second most affordable option in South Dakota is GEICO, with an average rate of $74.

 The table below shows the most affordable non-owner car insurance companies in South Dakota.